stgordillo/google_data_analytics_case_study/README.md

 **Activity**

    * All users tracked activity and majority tracked daily activity throughout the month.
    * Majority of activity time is sendentary, more than the recommended amount.
    * Activity wanes throughout the month.

 **Steps**

-    * Users prefer generating steps in the morning, and then has a short increase in the evening.
+   * Users prefer generating steps in the morning, and then generate a short increase in the evening.
    * Steps have a valley midweek and pick back up starting Friday.
    * All users tracked steps.

 **Sleep**

   * Majority of users tracked sleep, but not diligently.